List of medieval European scientists: High Middle Ages

 Roger Bacon (1214–94), Doctor Admirabilis, joined the Franciscan Order around 1240 where, influenced by Grosseteste, Alhacen and others, he dedicated himself to studies where he implemented the observation of nature and experimentation as the foundation of natural knowledge.
 Bacon wrote in such areas as mechanics, astronomy, geography and, most of all, optics.
 The optical research of Grosseteste and Bacon established optics as an area of study at the medieval university and formed the basis for a continuous tradition of research into optics that went all the way up to the beginning of the 17th century and the foundation of modern optics by Kepler.

 Ibn al-Baitar (died 1248), a botanist and pharmacist in Al-Andalus, researched over 1400 types of plants, foods, and drugs and compiled pharmaceutical and medical encyclopedias documenting his research.
 These were used in the Islamic world and Europe until the 19th century.

 Nicholas Myrepsos (Late 13th century) was a Byzantine physician known chiefly for his compendium on medical science which is still extant.
 He was at the court of John III Doukas Vatatzes.
 He compiled and revised Ancient Greek scripts including, but not limited to Galen, as well as writing his own compendium on medical science, named Dynameron.
 It consists of 48 sections, containing more than 2500 medical formulae, arranged according to their form and object.
 It remained the principal pharmaceutical code of the Parisian medical faculty until 1651.
 He is well known for the preparation, Aurea Alexandrina.

 Theodoric Borgognoni (1205-1296) was an Italian Dominican friar and Bishop of Cervia who promoted the uses of both antiseptics and anaesthetics in surgery.
 His written work had a deep impact on Henri de Mondeville, who studied under him while living in Italy and later became the court physician for King Philip IV of France.

 William of Saliceto (1210-1277) was an Italian surgeon of Lombardy who advanced medical knowledge and even challenged the work of the renowned Greco-Roman surgeon Galen (129-216 AD) by arguing that allowing pus to form in wounds was detrimental to the health of the patient.

+Petrus Peregrinus de Maricourt (fl.
+13th century), a French mathematician, physicist, and writer who conducted experiments on magnetism and wrote the first extant treatise describing the properties of magnets.